Getting Started with Multibuzz

 - Referrer URL

-- User-Agent
+- User-Agent (for session resolution)

-- IP address (for geo lookup)
+- IP address (for session resolution + geo lookup)

 The API handles: